Marina Iqbal

 Marina Iqbal (born 7 March 1987) is a Pakistani cricket commentator and former cricketer.
 She played as a right-arm medium-fast bowler and right-handed batter.
 She appeared in 36 One Day Internationals and 42 Twenty20 Internationals for Pakistan between 2009 and 2017.
 She played domestic cricket for Lahore, Zarai Taraqiati Bank Limited, Punjab, Omar Associates, Saif Sports Saga and State Bank of Pakistan.

 Career

-One Day Internationals

-Iqbal made her One Day International debut against Ireland in May 2009 at Dublin.
+Iqbal made her One Day International and Twenty20 International debuts against Ireland in May 2009 at Dublin.

-Twenty20 Internationals

-Iqbal made her Twenty20 Internationals debut against Ireland in May 2009 at Dublin.

-2010

-Marina was part of the Pakistan team at the 2010 Asian Games in China which won gold.
+Marina was part of the cricket gold medal-winning Pakistan team at the 2010 Asian Games in China.